goto-bus-stop/keyv-firestore/README.md

 var KeyvFirestore = require('keyv-firestore')

 const keyv = new Keyv({
-  store: KeyvFirestore,
+  store: new KeyvFirestore({
     // REQUIRED: the project id to use
     projectId: 'my-firebase-project',
     // REQUIRED: the root collection to store things in
     collection: 'firestore-db-collection'
+  })
 })
 ```